sharkymark/v2-templates/code-marketplace/README.md

 1. Prompt user for container image to use
 1. Prompt user for repo to clone
 1. Clone source code repo
-1. Download, install and start latest code-server (VS Code-in-a-browser)
+1. Download, install and start latest code-server (VS Code-in-a-browser) pointing to a private VS Code extension marketplace

 ### Images/languages to choose from
 1. NodeJS